KARAN-D05/Gate-Level-Cybernetic-Classifier/README.md

     <sub></b> <p> Detector_v1.0 Synthesized - Yosys ✅ </p>
 </div>

+## 🗄️ Adaptation vs. Retention

+The current architecture demonstrates adaptation without persistent memory.
+When feedback indicates an incorrect decision, the system modifies its internal threshold state, thereby changing its future decision boundary.
+This change of state in response to feedback is the adaptation mechanism itself; persistent memory is not a prerequisite for adaptive behavior.

+A possible extension is memory-assisted retention, where the input/reference pattern and its learned threshold are stored in memory.
+When the same or a previously encountered pattern appears again, the corresponding threshold could be retrieved rather than relearned.
+This would allow the system to retain multiple learned states across different patterns.

+Thus, the two concepts are distinct:

+Adaptation: changing the system's state in response to feedback.
+Retention: preserving that adapted state for later retrieval.

+The current project focuses deliberately on adaptation and cybernetic feedback, while persistent retention is left as a possible architectural extension.

 ## 📜License
 - Source code and HDL files are licensed under the MIT License.
 - Documentation, diagrams, images, and PDFs are licensed under Creative Commons Attribution 4.0 (CC BY 4.0).